 How is the SaaS model different from cloud computing?

-Cloud computing and SaaS are different but closely related terms of the same idea.
-Both entail infrastructure technology and/or software applications that are consumed over the Internet.
-The primary difference pertains to who is responsible for maintaining the software application(s).
-With cloud computing, a third-party provider may maintain the physical servers but, the user is responsible for managing the software application.
+While cloud computing and SaaS both entail infrastructure technology and/or software applications that are consumed over the Internet, the primary difference between the two pertains to who is responsible for maintaining the software application(s).
+With cloud computing, a third-party provider may maintain the physical servers, but the user is responsible for managing the software application.
 With SaaS, the third-party provider manages both the physical infrastructure and the software application.

-Why is Sitecore transitioning to a SaaS model?
+What is Sitecore’s approach to SaaS?
 What are the benefits?

-- Simple, with a modern, elegant interface that hides the complexity of the underlying technology while tailoring the user experience to their specific needs.
+- Simple with a modern, elegant interface that controls the complexity of the underlying technology while tailoring the user experience to their specific needs.

-- Agile, accelerating time-to-market by reducing the costs to design, build, deploy, and support the Sitecore platform, along with seamless upgrades that will allow customers to consistently benefit from improved ease-of-use and usability as we continue to make advances in automating content services and personalization.
+- Agile by accelerating time-to-market, reducing the costs to design, build, deploy, and support the Sitecore platform, and with seamless upgrades that will allow customers to consistently benefit from improved ease-of-use and usability as we continue to make advances in automating content services and personalization.

-- Intelligent, with integrated AI and ML technologies delivered as a service throughout the platform to help users predict behavior, act on data, and serve up the right content in real-time.
+- Intelligent with fully integrated AI and ML technologies delivered as a service throughout the platform to help users predict behavior, act on data, and serve up the right content in real time.

-What can I expect from the first release Sitecore’s SaaS digital experience platform?
+What can I expect from the next iteration and release of Sitecore’s SaaS digital experience platform?

-How long will Sitecore continue to innovate on and support its on-premise digital experience platform?
+How long will Sitecore continue to innovate on and support its on-premises/cloud digital experience platform?

-What should I do now to get prepared for Sitecore’s transition to SaaS?
+What should I do now to get prepared for upcoming use cases as Sitecore expands their SaaS portfolio?

 What does Sitecore’s SaaS vision mean for Sitecore’s Solution Provider Partners?

-This means that Sitecore’s Solution Provider Partners will still have a prominent role in the Sitecore community.
-The SaaS model will reduce the necessity for our partners to stand-up and manage infrastructure overhead – freeing them to focus their time on high-value work that optimizes both the user and customer experience, such as custom solution design, component development, content strategy, and creative content and presentation.
+This means that Sitecore’s Solution Provider Partners will continue to have a prominent role in the Sitecore community.
+Sitecore’s customers will need their help to implement and take advantage of functionality available in their selected Sitecore product.
+The SaaS model will reduce the necessity for our partners to stand-up and manage infrastructure overhead – freeing them to focus their time on high-value work that optimizes both the user and customer experience, such as custom solution design, component development, content strategy, and creative content presentation.